Deutsche Bank's U.S. operations fail second leg of Fed stress tests

-WASHINGTON/NEW YORK (Reuters) - Deutsche Bank AG’s (DBKGn.DE) U.S. subsidiary failed on Thursday the second part of the U.S. Federal Reserve’s annual stress tests due to “widespread and critical deficiencies” in the bank’s capital planning controls.
+WASHINGTON, June 28 (Reuters) - Deutsche Bank AG’s U.S. subsidiary failed on Thursday the second part of the U.S. Federal Reserve’s annual stress tests due to “material weaknesses” in its data capabilities and capital planning controls.

 The Fed board’s unanimous objection to Deutsche Bank’s U.S. capital plan marks another blow for the German lender, whose financial health globally has been under intense scrutiny in recent months.